How Natilius compares to other Mac setup tools.

 Tools like chezmoi, GNU Stow, yadm

-Pros: - Excellent for config file management - Cross-platform - Version controlled
+- Excellent for config file management

-Cons: - Don't install software - Require separate tool installation - Steeper learning curve
+- Require separate tool installation

 Best for: Managing dotfiles after initial setup.
 Works great alongside Natilius.